Particular/docs.particular.net/Content/NServiceBus/fluent-config-api-v3-v4.md

 #####RavenDB Persistence

 * `RavenPersistence()`: configures the endpoint to use RavenDB and expects to find a connection string, in the endpoint configuration file, named `NServiceBus/Persistence`.
+* `RavenPersistence(
-* `RavenPersistence( String connectionString )`: configures the endpoint to use RavenDB using the supplied RavenDB connection string.
+*  connectionString )`: configures the endpoint to use RavenDB using the supplied RavenDB connection string.
-* `RavenPersistence( Func<String> connectionStringProvider )`: configures the endpoint to use RavenDB and invokes the supplied delegate to get, at runtime, a valid RavenDB connection string.
+* `RavenPersistence( Func<string> connectionStringProvider )`: configures the endpoint to use RavenDB and invokes the supplied delegate to get, at runtime, a valid RavenDB connection string.
-* `RavenPersistence( Func<String> connectionStringProvider, string dbName )`: configures the endpoint to use RavenDB, invokes the supplied delegate to get, at runtime, a valid RavenDB connection string and expect as the second parameter the name of the database to use.
+* `RavenPersistence( Func<string> connectionStringProvider, string dbName )`: configures the endpoint to use RavenDB, invokes the supplied delegate to get, at runtime, a valid RavenDB connection string and expect as the second parameter the name of the database to use.
 * `RavenPersistenceWithStore( IDocumentStore store )`: configures the endpoint to use RavenDB using the supplied IDocumentStore.
 * `RavenSagaPersister()`: configures Sagas to use RavenDB as storage.
 * `RavenSubscriptionStorage()`: configures the subscriptions manager to use RavenDB as storage.